Robotic Surgery - Robotic Prostatectomy for Prostate Cancer

 Robotic Prostatectomy and Cancer Control

 During robotic prostatectomy procedures urologists can dissect the tissue around the prostate precisely and safely remove cancerous tissue while preserving healthy nerves and arteries that control normal bladder and sexual function.
 Our studies demonstrate that cancer control is excellent and comparable to the best traditional open surgery.
-Robotic prostatectomy has been performed in the United States for only 7 years, so the longest cancer control data for this approach is five years long, and robotic prostatectomy has excellent five-year cancer cure rates (Badani et al. Cancer Nov.
-2007, 110(9):1951-8).
-These results, coupled with improved sexual function after surgery, demonstrate the advantages of robotic prostatectomy.
+These results, coupled with improved sexual function after surgery, demonstrates the advantages of robotic prostatectomy.

 Sexual Function After Nerve Sparing Robotic Prostatectomy